 You’re planning out the story arc and the major plot points of the story.
 There are several types of outlines, but for our purposes, this will do.
 Let’s not send you to the Dark Place (not to be confused with The Sunken Place).

 This is a prose version of your screenplay or TV pilot, but it’s most often used for screenplays.
 This is where you map out what exactly happens.
 To oversimplify it: It looks more like a short story.
 The outline is more like bullet points.

 AKA Show Bible, is most often used in TV.
 It has everything mapped out: characters, storylines and character arcs, the primary locations, etc. It’s not necessarily setting things in stone, but it’s more of a guide for everyone involved in the development of a show.
 It’s mostly useful to the writers, but sometimes directors like to peruse it, too.

 Some writers choose to write their script in Word format.
-To be successful, writers must have their script properly formatted in script software, in this case, Final Draft.
-We currently do not offer conversion to other script writing software at this time.
+To be successful, writers must have their script properly formatted in script software.
+We offer these services for Final Draft and Celtx.